 Everyone arriving on Rottnest Island has to pay an admission fee (adults/kids: day only $16.50/$6; extended stay $21.50/$7.50; family $48.50), which is a contribution to the conservation of the island and its facilities.
 If you arrive by ferry you’ll pay the fee when you pay your fare.

 The only downside to Rottnest Island (apart from the high season crowds) is that a visit is expensive.
+However, the Aussie dollar is currently at a low, making a visit for foreign travellers very affordable right now.
 Here are our budget tips:

-Rottnest Island Authority hosted our stay on the island, providing ferry tickets, accommodation, bike hire, and the Discovery Tour.
+Rottnest Island Authority www.rottnestisland.com arranged our stay, including ferry tickets, accommodation, bike hire, and the Discovery Tour, and should be your first point for comprehensive information on the island.